-Resources for peer reviewers
+Resources for reviewers

 For those of you who are novel to peer review and are just receiving their first invitations, or for those who are more experienced, but still would like to increase their knowledge on the field, we provide a set of useful resources on the world of peer review.
 The list does not mean to be exaustive, but it is a selection of what we found useful.
-Anything important missing?
-Just let us know!

-Courses and Manuals
+Courses and manuals

 Focus on Peer review: free online course in six modules from Nature Publishing Group.
 Receive a certificate when you complete 80% of the course.
 What you’ll learn:The importance and responsibilities of peer reviewers, How to prepare a peer review report, The ethics of peer review, Innovations in different types of peer review